eljojo/faircamp-fork/BUILD.md

 distributions and macOS.
 For BSD, Windows or other OSes orient yourself along the general instructions in "Other platforms" at the bottom of the page.

+This document always lists the *install* command for each platform, but you can also just *build* or *run* the application from source, see the "Notes" section at the bottom of the document for this.

+Also, for instructions on building the manual or internal code documentation, see the "Notes" section as well.

 ## Arch Linux, Manjaro

 Install all required dependencies (if you manually installed rust via [rustup](https://rustup.rs/) remove it from the list):